willklein/markdown-menu/README.md

 ## Help, Issues and Support

-Ask questions, post issues, and share suggestions using [GitHub Issues](https://github.com/willklein/github-markdown-menu/issues).
+Ask questions, post issues, and share suggestions using [Waffle](https://waffle.io/willklein/github-markdown-menu).
+Waffle is a kanban board backed by GitHub Issues.
 You can also tweet me [@WillsLab](https://twitter.com/willslab).

 ## Permissions